How To Get Started

 Monday – Friday; 7:00 a.m.–7:00 p.m.
 CST

-To view all of the 2013 PQRS Program Requirements, click on the link titled "2013 Medicare PFS Final Rule" in the "Related Links" section on the "Statute Regulations Program Instructions" page at left.
+To view all of the 2013 PQRS Program Requirements, review the 2013 Medicare PFS Final Rule.

 - 2013 PQRS Measures Specification Manual, Release Notes, Single Source Code Master and Quality-Data Code Categories - Opens in a new window

 - 2013 PQRS Measure List Implementation Guide - Opens in a new window

 - 2013 PQRS Measure Groups Specifications, Release Notes, Getting Started with 2013 PQRS Measures Groups, 2013 Quality-Data Code Categories, and 2013 PQRS Measures Groups Single Source Code Master - Opens in a new window

 - Physician Quality Reporting System FAQ - Opens in a new window